Here’s an excellent question from Kasia.

 This is a twisty little issue and it goes to the heart of some very big, very private stuff.

 But it’s worth working on.
-When you expand into this territory, you’re going to feel a little bit better, stronger and more confident on a daily basis.
+Because when you expand into this territory, you’re going to feel a little bit better, stronger and more confident on a daily basis.